Prof Robert Ayson

 STRA 531 - Strategic Studies

-Professor Ayson has a particular interest in strategic competition and cooperation, including in relation to the management of armed conflict.
-This work ranges from exploring the ideas of Hedley Bull and Thomas Schelling to evaluating New Zealand and Australian responses to the changing Asia-Pacific balance between China and the United States.
-It also includes his current book project on Asia's Security and his long-standing interest in nuclear issues.
-He teaches and supervises on a range of related areas, and is a frequent media commentator.
+Professor Ayson's work focuses on questions of strategic competition and cooperation, including in relation to the management of armed conflict.
+This ranges from studies of leading thinkers such as Hedley Bull and Thomas Schelling to evaluating New Zealand and Australian responses to the changing Asia-Pacific balance between China and the United States.
+Having completed a comprehensive study of Asia's security challenges, he is now working on the role of values in international politics.
+He is an editor of Incline, a blog on New Zealand's place in the world.

 - Hedley Bull and the Accommodation of Power, Basingstoke: Palgrave Macmillan, 2012, 256pp.